-Chris Prestipino is a Senior Associate at Chambers Russell Lawyers specialising in strata disputes.
+Chris Prestipino is a Partner at Chambers Russell Lawyers specialising in strata disputes.
 He is experienced in providing advice, drafting by-laws, attending mediation and conciliation sessions, and appearing in the NSW Civil and Administrative Tribunal in interim and substantive applications.

 Prior to joining Chambers Russell, Chris worked in a boutique firm in the Sydney CBD specialising exclusively in strata title law.